microsoft/MSRC-Microsoft-Engage-API/README.md

 - **SSI**: report Microsoft Service Security Issues, such as misconfigurations, vulnerabilities, and other security-related issues.

 # API Keys
 The Engage API requires an API key.
-To obtain one, please log into the [MSRC Portal](https://portal.msrc.microsoft.com/) and obtain the key from the Developer tab.
-Currently, generating an API key requires an @outlook.com, @live.com, or @microsoft.com email address.
+To obtain one, please log into the [MSRC Portal](https://portal.msrc.microsoft.com/) with an @outlook.com, @live.com, or @microsoft.com email address and obtain the key from the Developer tab.

 # Change Log
 Uploaded C#, Python and Ruby code samples as well as CARS Swagger file.